ADIL0025/Credit-Card-Fraud-Detection/README.md

 **_Getting Started_**

- -Ensure you have Python and the required libraries (list specific libraries, e.g., pandas, scikit-learn, imblearn) installed.
+ - Ensure you have Python and the required libraries (list specific libraries, e.g., pandas, scikit-learn, imblearn) installed.
 You can install them using
  ```bash
 pip install <library_name>
 ```

--Replace ```creditcardfraud.csv``` with your actual credit card transaction dataset.
+- Replace ```creditcardfraud.csv``` with your actual credit card transaction dataset.
 Ensure the data format (CSV, etc.) and column names are compatible.

--Run the provided Python script(s) (mention script names, e.g., ```main.py```).
+- Run the provided Python script(s) (mention script names, e.g., ```main.py```).
 This will train, evaluate, and potentially visualize the performance of the models.

-**Feel free to contribute!**
+**_Feel free to contribute!_**

 We welcome pull requests for improvements, bug fixes, or adding new machine learning models.